breigo/playground-58w4djk5/markdowns/enumerables.md

 **They all realize the same interface `IEnumerable<T>`.**

-As enumerables are so fundamental in .Net, there is a declarative language construct in C# (and other .Net languages).
+As enumerables are so fundamental in .Net, there is a declarative language construct in C# (and other .Net languages) that makes working with enumerables easy.

-We have seen it before: **the `foreach` loop.**
+We have seen it before: **The `foreach` loop.**

 ::: How it works (advanced, open if you want to take a look under the hood)

 The `IEnumerable<T>` gives you access to an *enumerator*.
-The enumerator can return *next* element.
+The enumerator can return the *next* element.
 What *next* means depends on the implementation of the enumerable.

-`foreach` operates on `IEnumerable<T>` objects.
+A `foreach` loop operates on an `IEnumerable<T>` object.
-It accesses the *enumerator's* *next* element in each iteration and assigns it to the specified variable, until the enumerator has no *next* element.
+It accesses the *enumerator's* *next* element in each iteration and assigns it to the specified variable, until the enumerator has no *next* element any more.

-You write:
+In your code you write:
 ```c#
 foreach(var number in numbers)
 {